yevgeniyilyin/aws-certification/developer-associate/dev-associate-notes.md

 X-Ray SDK provides:
   - **Interceptors**: to add to your code to trace incoming HTTP requests
   - **Client handlers**: to instrument AWS SDK clients that your application uses to call other AWS Services
   - **HTTP Client**: to use to instrument calls to other internal or external HTTP services

+X-Ray Configuration:
+  - you need both **X-Ray SDK** and **X-Ray Daemon** on your systems

+  On-prem and EC2 instances:
+    - install X-Ray daemon on EC2 or on-prem
+  In Elastic Beanstalk:
+    - install X-Ray daemon on EC2 instances inside Beanstalk environment
+  ECS:
+    - install X-Ray daemon on its **own Docker container** on your ECS cluster alongside your app

+If you want to record application specific information in the form of key-value pairs, use `annotations` to add user defined key-value pairs to X-Ray data

 - For Lambda you should attach `AWSXrayWriteOnlyAccess` policy to the Lambda execution role

+X-Ray error classification:
 - `Error` - Client errors `400-series errors`
 - `Fault` - Server faults `500-series errors`
 - `Throttle` - Throttling errors `419 Too Many Requests`

 - Allow to search through request information using:
   - Annotations
   - Trace IDs